RainingComputers/ShnooTalk/docs/LanguageGuide.md

 fn main() -> int
 {
-    var a := 1      # hs to be var, const won't work
+    var a := 1      # has to be var, const won't work

     modifyInPlace(a)